Denver Nuggets must make do without Jamal Murray again - NewsBreak

 “Yeah, I think that’s on point,” coach Michael Malone said.
 “I think Will’s mindset is where it needs to be regarding going into the season without Jamal Murray.”

-The Nuggets’ star point guard tore his left ACL last April, an injury that ultimately quashed Denver’s championship aspirations.
+The Nuggets star forward tore his left ACL last April, an injury that ultimately quashed Denver’s championship aspirations.

 They did just that, going 13-5 down the stretch and beating the Portland Trail Blazers in the first round of the playoffs before getting knocked out by Phoenix.